Gerrit Badenhorst

-Gerrit Badenhorst (born 10 October 1962) is a former WPC world champion powerlifter and professional strongman competitor from South Africa.
+Gerrit Badenhorst (born 10 October 1962) is a former powerlifter and strongman from South Africa.
+He was WPC world champion and a runner-up at the World's Strongest Man competition.
+He also won World Strongman Challenge, World Mighty Man and South Africa's Strongest Man eight times in the national circuit.

+Some strength analysts and historians regard Badenhorst as the best athlete to have never won World's Strongest Man title.

 Powerlifting

 Badenhorst was born on 10 October 1962 in De Aar, Northern Cape, South Africa.
 As a sportsman he played rugby union, but excelled in the sports of weightlifting and powerlifting.

 Before Badenhorst competed for South Africa internationally on the strongman stage, he first represented his country as a powerlifter.
 Between 1988 and 1990, Badenhorst won three world titles in the World Powerlifting Congress organization.
 In so doing, he broke world records in the squat at 450 kg, and the deadlift at 402.5 kg (887.4 lb).
 He also broke the world record in the total (squat+bench press+deadlift) of 1102.5 kg (2431 lb).

-At first His world titles and world records led to him being acclaimed the greatest ever powerlifter at the time, with his totals having beaten the likes of Lars Noren, Don Reinhoudt and Bill Kazmaier.
+At first, his world titles and world records led to him being acclaimed the greatest ever powerlifter at the time, with his totals having beaten the likes of Lars Noren, Don Reinhoudt and Bill Kazmaier.
 However Kazmaier, Noren and Rienhound had not utilized bench shirts when posting their totals.
 Lars Noren Posted his 1077.5 kg total in the 1987 IPF World Championship, which was drug tested.
 Having reached the pinnacle of the sport of powerlifting, a lack of financial incentive led him to strongman competitions.